Statistical excellence in the pharmaceutical industry

 - An excellent way to communicate results that is clear and helpful to a wide array of users, showing how statisticians understand the range of user needs

 Nominees can be based anywhere in the world and do not need to be a member of PSI or the RSS.
-The award will be presented at the Annual PSI Conference which will be held in London from 2nd – 5th June 2019.
+The award is usually presented at the Annual PSI Conference.